pcubedp/pcubedp/README.md

 ### 💡 About Me

-I’m currently a 1st Year (soon 2nd Year) Computer Science undergrad.
+**Currently a 1st Year (soon 2nd Year) CS undergrad @DJSCE**

 I enjoy building just as much as breaking things down to understand how they work.

 My journey into development began on a dual-boot setup, bouncing between Linux Mint and Windows,then onto Debian, before finally settling on Arch Linux (yeah, partly for the bragging rights, but it really does feel like home).